 According to Elizabeth Harris' "Personal Impressions" catalog of historical presses, the Victor was designed and manufactured - or at least sold by - James Cook of Meriden, CT.
 The image below of Cook's catalog of 1887 - from the Stephen O.Saxe collection - also documents this history.

-But this "Cooks Victor" was not the press which later became the Kelsey Victor, available in 5x8 or 6x10 sizes.
+So, this "Cooks Victor" was not the press which later became the Kelsey Victor, available in 5x8 or 6x10 sizes.
 The 6x9 Cook's/Kelsey Victor was eventually discontinued, a loss to printers everywhere.
 Later Kelsey "Victor" models were simply Excelsiors with a side-lever fitted to replace the front handle for impression.

 The later Kelsey "Victor" models share 95% of the same parts and design as the standard Kelsey Excelsior and both presses print much the same.
+In fact, the only difference is the handle and some mounting hardware.

 A study of the engineering, design and manufacturing techniques employed clearly indicate that these presses were designed and manufactured by two very different press builders - possibly also cast at two different foundries.